GaveeshaWickrama/TaskNest/README.md

 npm install
 ```

-* Navigate to backend folder and create a .ENV file there.
+* Navigate to backend folder and create a .env file there.
-* .ENV structure is as follows.
+* .env structure is as follows.

 ```
 DATABASE_URL=<mongoDB-connection-string>
 ACCESS_TOKEN_SECRET=<your_secret_key_for_jwt>
-PORT=<frontend-port>
+PORT=5000

 EMAIL_SERVICE=gmail
 EMAIL_USER=<gmail_address>